 Now let's connect the variable "Temperature" to communication data.
-This setup is similar to setting variables trending by data extensions.:
+This setup is similar to setting variables trending by data extension.:

 - Select variable: "Temperature".
-Open configuration window of this variable (press Edit or doubleclick).
+Open configuration window of this variable (the "

-" configurator use the button marked with three fullstops and select the previously created PmCommData
+" configurator select (use the button with three dots) the previously created object of the PmaCommGroup

 - Open the "ItemID

-" configurator by pressing the button marked with three fullstops.
+" configurator (use the button with three dots).
 All steps mentioned above are common for all communication protocols.

-- Then set the parameters specific only for Modbus and save the changes.
+- Then set the parameters specific only for the Modbus protocol and save the changes.

 You can use the INFO system

-to monitor the status and quality of communication.
+to monitor the status and quality of the communication.

 Additional communication options

-More detailed information can be found in the PmCommMsg object documentation.
+More detailed information can be found in the description of the PmaCommMsg